-To preserve and improve the remaining habitat of birds and other wildlife, restore historical habitat, and educate the public, with emphasis on children, providing vision to all about our unique Nevada environments.
+To preserve and improve the remaining habitat of birds and other wildlife, restore historical habitat, and educate people, especially children, about birds in our unique Nevada environments.

 Who We Are

 Lahontan Audubon Society (LAS) was founded in December 1963 by Fred Ryser, John Davis, and Marge Sill.
 LAS started the Truckee Meadows Christmas Bird Count that same year, and has collected over 50 years of data for that original count circle, as well as creating several other area Christmas Bird Count circles.

 LAS is a non-profit organization serving all of northwestern Nevada and represents a membership of conservation-minded individuals and families.
 Many of our chapter’s members are dedicated birders.
 Others just enjoy viewing the birds they see in their yards and at their feeders.
 We are conservationists, hikers, birders, and educators.
 And we share our experiences and values with others through a variety of nature-oriented programs.

 LAS is dedicated to helping restore, preserve, and improve habitat for birds and other wildlife, to providing education to children and adults about birds and their habitats in Nevada and adjacent areas of California, and to helping the people of northern Nevada enjoy, appreciate, and protect our local wildlife and their habitats.